 - South Dakota has one of the lowest insurance premium taxes in the country at 8 basis points, meaning that the purchase of insurance through a South Dakota trust will result in substantial tax savings.

-Contact us for more information regarding Trust Taxation and for a specific analysis of how South Dakota law can benefit your situation, call (605) 224-9189 or contact us online.
+For more information regarding trust taxation and for a specific analysis of how South Dakota trust law can benefit your situation, call (605) 224-9189 or contact us online.